 Director, Berkman Klein Center for Internet & Society

-Christopher T. Bavitz is Managing Director of Harvard Law School’s Cyberlaw Clinic, based at the Berkman Center for Internet & Society.
-He is also a Clinical Instructor and Lecturer on Law at HLS, where he co-teaches the Practical Lawyering in Cyberspace seminar and teaches the seminar, Music & Digital Media.
+Christopher T. Bavitz is Managing Director of Harvard Law School’s Cyberlaw Clinic, based at the Berkman Klein Center for Internet & Society.
+He is also a Clinical Professor of Law at HLS, where he co-teaches the Counseling and Legal Strategy in the Digital Age seminar and teaches the seminar, Music & Digital Media.
 Chris concentrates his practice on intellectual property and media law, particularly in the areas of music, entertainment, and technology.
-He oversees many of the Clinic’s projects relating to copyright, speech, and advising of startups, and he serves as the HLS liaison to Harvard’s Innovation Lab.
+He oversees many of the Clinic’s projects relating to copyright, speech, and advising of startups, and he serves as the HLS Dean’s Designate to Harvard’s Innovation Lab.
 Prior to joining the Clinic, Chris served as Senior Director of Legal Affairs for EMI Music North America.
 From 1998-2002, Chris was a litigation associate at Sonnenschein Nath & Rosenthal and RubinBaum LLP / Rubin Baum Levin Constant & Friedman, where he focused on copyright and trademark matters.
 Chris received his B.A., cum laude, from Tufts University in 1995 and his J.D. from University of Michigan Law School in 1998.